Your Cart

 2. Use collagen supplements

-Multi Collagen Protein powder contains five types of collagen from four real food sources.
-One of the best protein powders, Ancient Nutrition’s Multi Collagen Protein Gut Restore formula also provides you with one billion CFUs* of soil-based organism (SBO) probiotics, powerful prebiotics and two kinds of glutamine for overall gut support.
+Ancient Nutrition's Multi Collagen Protein powder contains 10 types of collagen from four real food sources.
+In addition, Multi Collagen Protein Gut Restore formula also provides you with one billion CFUs* of soil-based organism (SBO) probiotics, powerful prebiotics and two kinds of glutamine for overall gut support.

 3. Eat a well-rounded diet